Y. Luo and L. Bölöni

 We describe an approach for learning the model of the opponent in

 spatio-temporal negotiation.
-We use the Children in the Rectangular Forest
+We use the Children in the Rectangular

-physical characteristics of the agents: the current location and the
+represented by the physical characteristics of the agents: the

-destination.
-We assume that the agents do not disclose any of their
+current location and the destination.
+We assume that the agents do

-information voluntarily; the learning needs to rely on the study of the
+to rely on the study of the offers exchanged during normal

-offers exchanged during normal negotiation.
-Our approach is Bayesian
+negotiation.
+Our approach is Bayesian learning, with the main

-learning, with the main contribution being four techniques through which the
+contribution being four techniques through which the posterior

-posterior probabilities are determined.
+probabilities are determined.
 The calculations rely on (a)

-feasibility of offers, (b) rationality of offers, (c) the assumption of
+feasibility of offers, (b) rationality of offers, (c) the assumption

-than the next counter-offer.
+which is better than the next counter-offer.

 },